IronicNinja/IronicNinja/README.md

 ### Hi there, I'm Evan 👋

-I'm currently a college freshman at Carnegie Mellon University's School of Computer Science!
+I'm currently a college sophomore at Carnegie Mellon University's School of Computer Science!

 **I 💗**:
   - 🌐 Web Development: